Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 # PBSS Toolkit
 This repository contains the toolkit, evaluation code, and visualizations for the paper:
-"When Meaning Stays the Same, but Models Drift: A QoS Framework for Token-Level Behavioral Instability"
+"When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs"